 All our school meals are provided by a contracted caterer, who acts in accordance with the food based standards and nutritional guidelines.
 A copy of the weekly menu is on display in the dining area, reception area, CCLC, parent notice board and discussed with children.

-Please click here for a copy of the Autumn 2019-20 menu.
+Please click here for a copy of the Spring Menu 2020.
 We aim to ensure that all packed lunches brought from home and consumed in school (or on school trips) provide the pupil with healthy and nutritious food that is similar to food served in schools which is regulated by national standards.
 The menu includes a choice of main course with vegetables and salads.
 All the meat cooked is Halal meat and there will also be a vegetarian option.
 The children are offered a choice of yogurt, hot puddings and fruit.

 Packed lunches should include: